 M.S. in Rangeland, Wildlife and Fisheries Management

-Our cross-cutting, research-based master’s program trains future management professionals to confidently enter a variety of natural resource-related professions within state, federal or private entities.
+Our multidisciplinary, research-based master’s program trains future management professionals to confidently enter a variety of natural resource-related professions within state, federal or private entities.
 Research in these fields is supported by our disciplinary expertise in autecology and synecology, evolutionary biology, resource sociology, animal behavior, physiology, animal diseases and parasitology, bioenergetics, nutrition, genetics, systems analysis and modeling.

 - Degree: Master of Science in Rangeland, Wildlife and Fisheries Management